lynxlab/ada2/README.md

 ADA
 ==========
-ADA stand for __Ambiente Digitale di Apprendimento__.
+"ADA" stands for __Ambiente Digitale di Apprendimento__, i.e. Digital Learning Environment.
 It is a knowledge and e-learning management system that allows you to create, administer and follow courses via the Internet or intranet with ease and flexibility.

 CONTENTS OF THIS FILE
 ---------------